randoruf/CSSR-Matlab/README.md

   * ```matlab
     test_mode = 'ks';
-    test_mode = 'ch';
+    test_mode = 'ch'; % NOT RECOMMENDED
     ```
-Note: using 'ch' may lead Matlab to crash.
+***Note***: using 'ch' may lead Matlab to crash.
 This is a known bug in the function taken from *Numerical Recipes in C*.
 Try to evaluate the command again if failing.

 **Example usage :**